jonelo/bashberries/README.md

             latest tzupdater will be downloaded and applied to the JRE or JDK.
             Requires -a to work.

+    -Z      the timezone files if not from IANA.

 Parameters:
     path    specifies the path where the JRE, JDK or tzupdater should be stored.
             It will be created if it doesn't exist.
             If omitted, .<type>/ will be used.

 Examples:
-    ./update_jdk -a
+    ./update_jdk -s "$ADDRESS" -a
-            updates the JRE in ./jre/ and it creates a symlink called jre_latest there.
+            downloads the JRE tarball from "$ADDRESS", extracts it, and updates the JRE in ./jre/ and it creates a symlink called jre_latest there.
-    ./update_jdk -az myjres
+    ./update_jdk -s "$ADDRESS" -az myjres
             updates the JRE in myjres and it updates the symlink called jre_latest there.
 Additionally the latest timezone updater is being downloaded and called so that the JRE's timezone database also gets updated.
-    ./update_jdk -a -t jdk /opt/java/
-            updates the JDK in /opt/java/ and it updates a symlink called jdk_latest there.
+    ./update_jdk -s "$ADDRESS" -a -t jdk /opt/java/ updates the JDK in /opt/java/ and it updates a symlink called jdk_latest there.
-    ./update_jdk -a -t tzupdater /opt/java/
+    ./update_jdk -a -s tzupdater /opt/java/
             updates the tzupdater in /opt/java/ and it updates a symlink called tzupdater.jar there.
-    ./update_jdk -az -s an -t openjdk10
+    ./update_jdk -az -s "$ADDRESS" -t openjdk11
-            downloads both the latest tzupdater from oracle.com and the latest OpenJDK10 build from adoptopenjdk.net, applies the latest timezone database from IANA to the OpenJDK by calling the tzupdater tool.
-Symlink called .openjdk10/openjdk10_latest
+            downloads both the latest tzupdater and the JDK from "$ADDRESS", applies the latest timezone database from IANA to the JDK by calling the tzupdater tool.
+Symlink called openjdk11/openjdk11_latest
-            will point to the latest and updated OpenJDK10 build.
+            will point to the latest and updated OpenJDK11 build.
 ```